soohyuncho/soohyuncho.github.io/_projects/1_project.md

 ---

-We have observed gender gaps in policy attitudes in various issue areas.
-However, less attention has been paid to gender in IPE.
-I examine women's experiences in the labor market and the gender gap in attitudes toward economic policy using survey experiments and item response theory models.
+Gender gaps in policy attitudes have been widely observed across various issue areas, yet there has been less focus on gender dynamics in International Political Economy (IPE).
+In this research, I explore women's labor market experiences and the gender gap in economic policy attitudes through survey experiments and item response theory models.

 **Working Papers:**